harvic3/nodeweek19-cli/readme.md

 # Chapter Two 🎬

-> Obtain and process user parameters
+> Obtain and transform the user parameters

 ## Let's get the user parameters